ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 **Acknowledgement**.
 I would like to thank
 [Stockholm AI](http://stockholm.ai) for introducing me to the subject of differential privacy.
+Thanks to Amir Hossein Rahnama for hosting the discussions.
-Thanks to (in chronological order) Reynaldo Boulogne, Martin Abedi, Ilya Mironov, Kurt Johansson, Mark Bun, Salil Vadhan, Jonathan Ullman, Yuanyuan Xu and Yiting Li for communication and discussions.
+Thanks to (in chronological order) Reynaldo
+Boulogne, Martin Abedi, Ilya Mironov, Kurt Johansson, Mark Bun, Salil Vadhan, Jonathan Ullman, Yuanyuan Xu and Yiting Li for communication and discussions.
 Also thanks to the [r/MachineLearning](https://www.reddit.com/r/MachineLearning/)